parmes/parmes/solfec/installation.rst

 * MPI libraries and development files

-* either `Zoltan <http://www.cs.sandia.gov/Zoltan/>`_ load balancing library or `dynlb <https://github.com/tkoziara/dynlb>`_ load balancing library
+* either `Zoltan <http://www.cs.sandia.gov/Zoltan/>`_ or `dynlb <https://github.com/tkoziara/dynlb>`_ load balancing library

 * (optional) `Siconos <http://siconos.gforge.inria.fr>`_ contact solvers library

-To compile Solfec, after editing the Config.mak file, the first compilation should look like this
+To compile Solfec, after editing the Config.mak file, the first compilation may look like this

 ::

   cd solfec
   make all

-This will create files solfec/solfec and solec/solfec-mpi, that is the serial and the parallel versions of the code.
+This will create files *solfec/solfec* and *solec/solfec-mpi*, that is, the serial and the parallel versions of the code.
-For every subsequent update and compilation you will like to do the following
+For every subsequent update and compilation you may like to do the following

 * Back up your Config.mak file.
 For example